 CPEA is led by a group of esteemed individuals with expertise in medicine, education, not-for-profit management, law and finance.

-For more than 30 years, Dr. Burghardt has been a professor at the Hunter College (CUNY) School of Social Work, where he has focused on areas such as transformative leadership models and community-based action.
+- Stephen Burghardt, Ph.D.
+Board Member For more than 40 years, Dr. Burghardt has been a professor at the Hunter College (CUNY) School of Social Work, where he has focused on areas such as transformative leadership models and community-based action.
 A prolific author, researcher and an award-winning professor, Dr. Burghardt has also provided service to numerous editorial boards and professional societies.
 Dr. Burghardt approaches his teaching instruction with the philosophy of empowering his students to assist others.
 Additionally, Dr. Burghardt provides coaching to executives, municipal leaders and others regarding community engagement, leadership, strategic planning and communications.
 Dr. Burghardt received his undergraduate degree from Lafayette College and his Master’s and Ph.D. from the University of Michigan.

-Ms. McDevitt has a wealth of experience in educational policy, business ethics and compliance.
-A former chair of the Board of Governors of the Florida State University System, Ms. McDevitt currently serves on the boards of St. Leo University, Florida West Coast Public Broadcasting and Healthcare Resource Development, Inc. Beyond her service to numerous educational, civic and professional organizations during her career, Ms. McDevitt served for many years as the senior vice president and general counsel of NYSE-listed TECO Energy.
-A recognized leader in the Florida business community, Ms. McDevitt has been inducted into the Tampa Bay Business Hall of Fame and received the Outstanding Contribution Award for Pioneering in Business Ethics from the University of Tampa.
+- Sheila McDevitt Board Member Ms. McDevitt has a wealth of experience in educational policy, business ethics and regulatory and corporate compliance.
+A former chair of the Board of Governors of Florida’s State University System, Ms. McDevitt recently concluded her long-term service on the boards of St. Leo University, Florida West Coast Public Broadcasting, Inc. (WEDU), and Hillsborough County Bar Foundation.
+She currently serves as an Emeritus Trustee on each of those boards.
+She also served on the Board of Directors and as chair of the compliance committee of Bay Cities Bank up until the sale of the Bank.
+Beyond her service to numerous educational, civic and professional organizations during her career, Ms. McDevitt served for many years as the senior vice president and general counsel of TECO Energy, Inc. A recognized leader in the Florida business community, Ms. McDevitt has been a member of the Florida Council of 100, has been inducted into the Tampa Bay Business Hall of Fame and received the Outstanding Contribution Award for Pioneering in Business Ethics from the University of Tampa.
 Ms. McDevitt received her undergraduate and law degrees from Florida State University.